Tenyson05/net_scan/README.md

-# A script to scan all common open ports and organize them in respective files
+# A script to scan all common ports and organize them in respective files